Probation Period Ontario: What Employees Need to Know

 - You now qualify for full severance pay under both common law and the ESA (as much as 24 months’ total)

-Extending a probationary period does not cancel your right to severance pay under Ontario law once you’ve passed the initial 3 months.
+Yes, but extending a probation period beyond 3 months does not cancel your right to severance under Ontario law.

 Under Ontario law, an employer can only terminate you without severance pay during the first 3 months of employment – and only if your contract includes a valid probation period clause.